 T

-HE use of stock analysis tools are vary abundant in today’s fast moving economy.
+HE use of stock analysis tools are very abundant in today’s fast moving economy.
 Many of these tools have integrated views that allow users to observe relationships.
 Lacking in these tools is the ability to expand these relationships to external data sets outside of the market place, such as political climates, major national events, natural disasters, and the emergence of social media.

 We set out to define a database schema that allows for introduction of new data sets when needed.
 Within the context of data science, the one constant variable is change.
 Designing a flexible schema that allows for natural growth will enhance the user experience and allow for observational and statistical analysis.